Skip to content

 Figure 14-7 shows the dynamic programming process for the above code.

-This problem can also be space-optimized, compressing one dimension to zero, reducing the space complexity from \(O(n)\) to \(O(1)\):
+This problem can also be space-optimized, compressing from one dimension to zero, reducing the space complexity from \(O(n)\) to \(O(1)\):

 min_cost_climbing_stairs_dp.py